taichi-dev/taichi/README.md

 ### Differentiable Programming for Physical Simulation [[Paper]](https://arxiv.org/abs/1910.00935) [[Video]](https://youtu.be/Z1xvAZve9aE)

 ## Updates
  - (Oct 7, 2019) I have released **experimental** python wheels on Linux (tested on Ubuntu 18.04) for those who are eager to try.
-More stable version coming in the next a few days.
+More stable releases are coming in a few days.
 To install them:
 ```bash
 # With GPU support (needs CUDA 9.0+)
 python3 -m pip install taichi-gpu-nightly --user